dcos/shakedown/README.md

 - `--dcos_url` is required.
 - tests within the current working directory will be auto-discovered unless specified.
 - `shakedown --help` is your friend.

+## Helper methods

+`shakedown` is a testing tool as well as a library.
+Many helper functions are available via `from shakedown import *` in your tests.
+See the [API documentation](API.md) for more information.

 ## License